AdobeDocs/experience-manager-65.en/help/sites-developing/headless/getting-started/create-api-request.md

 1. Click the **Execute Query** button or use the `Ctrl-Enter` hotkey and the results are displayed as JSON in the right panel.
    ![GraphiQL results](../assets/graphiql-results.png)

+1. Click:
-1. Click the **Docs** link at the top-right of the page to show in-context documentation to help you build your queries which adapts to your own models.
+   * **Docs** at the top-right of the page to show in-context documentation to help you build your queries which adapts to your own models.
+   * **History** in the top toolbar to show previous queries.
    ![GraphiQL documentation](../assets/graphiql-documentation.png)

 GraphQL enables structured queries that can target not only specific data sets or individual data objects, but also can deliver specific elements of the objects, nested results, offers support for query variables, and much more.